moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 The only problem is initial synchronization, as it will take ages through tor.
 So better to download the current blockchain without tor before setting up the gateway or on other PC or VM that is not using Tor.
-Once the current blockchain is obtained it can be copied blockchain files into Xubuntu VM.
+Once the current blockchain is obtained it can be copied into Xubuntu VM.

 Running the bitcoin node through tor does not take much bandwitch or is not slow, as it is done in real time as block are coming.
 The only slow thing is the initial synchronization at it requires downloading ~8GB or more of data.

 ## How can you help?